Obie-Wan/django_hadoop/README.md

 ```

 Put Oozie job configuration data to HDFS (*.jar, workflow.xml).
-Add a Site in django admin with reachable ip/domain (for Oozie) in the domain field, then
+Add a Site in django admin with reachable ip/domain (from host, running Oozie) in the domain field, then
 setup SITE_ID in your project settings file.

 **b.** Local job runner (submits MR-jobs locally through the pipe) settings: